janjagusch/halite/README.md

 # halite

-Our solution for the Halite challenge on Kaggle
+Our submission to the Halite competition on Kaggle.